China Railway Engineering Corporation

-The China Railway Engineering Corporation (CRECG) is a state-owned holding company of China, which is under the supervision of the State Council.
-The company is the major shareholder of China Railway Group Limited (CREC), its subsidiary.
+The China Railway Engineering Corporation (CREC) is a state-owned holding company of China, which is under the supervision of the State Council.
+The company is the major shareholder of China Railway Group Limited (CRGL), its subsidiary.
+CREC is one of the world's largest transportation infrastructure contractors.

 History

 The history of the company could be traced back to 1950 which two bureaus of the Ministry of Railways were formed (工程总局 (construction bureau) and 设计总局 (design bureau)).
 In 1958, the design bureau and the construction bureau were merged to form the General Bureau of Capital Construction of the Ministry of Railways (铁道部基本建设总局).
 From 1950 to 1990, the General Bureau was a government agency for many railway construction as well as highway bridge.
 A subsidiary of the General Bureau, The Major Bridge Engineering Bureau, now China Railway Major Bridge Engineering Group was said to construct over 1,000 bridges from 1953 to 2009.

-In 1989, the Ministry of Railways decided to form China Railway Engineering Corporation (中国铁路工程总公司; CRECG) as well as fellow competitor China Railway Construction Corporation (CRCCG) as subsidiaries.
+In 1989, the Ministry of Railways formed China Railway Engineering Corporation (中国铁路工程总公司; CRECG), which held former Ministry assets.
 CRECG was formally registered on 7 March 1990.

-In 2000, they were transferred from the ministry to "Central Large Enterprise Work Commission" of the Communist Party of China.
-In 2003, they were under supervision of State-owned Assets Supervision and Administration Commission (SASAC), a commission of the State Council.
-Since then, they became competitors despite both being state-owned.
+In 2000, CREC was placed within the oversight of the Central Large-Scale Enterprise Work Commission.
+In 2003, CREC was placed under supervision of State-owned Assets Supervision and Administration Commission (SASAC), a commission of the State Council.

 Numbers of former subsidiary of CRECG were now belongs to CRCCG, such as China Railway First Survey and Design Institute Group.

-In 2007, a limited company was incorporated (China Railway Group Limited), CRECG transferred most of their assets to the subsidiary.
-In 2008, the subsidiary became a publicly traded company which floats in Shanghai and Hong Kong Stock Exchange.